Behaviour-Analytics/moodle-format_psg/README.md

 to determine the personalisation.
 The PSG plugin also offers the option to use common links, which requires a clustering analysis be made in BA, then selected for prediction.
 The personalisation comes from the common links among cluster members instead of the ILS.
+In addition the BA needing to be installed and configured, the PSG plugin's scheduled task needs to run in order to populate the database tables for correct functioning.
+The BA block provides a button to switch the personalisation on and off, logging when the student switches and displaying the data in the BA dashboard.